urnathan/joust/README.md

 I use Make to build, along with separating the build directory tree from the source tree &mdash; so the source directories are unaltered by the build.
-A project may consist of multiple source directories, but tests will be somewhere under `tests` subdirectories within this heirarchy.
+A project may consist of multiple source directories, but tests are somewhere under `tests` subdirectories within this heirarchy.

 Here is a `Makefile` snippet to invoke the testsuite: